asterinas/asterinas/docs/src/osdk/guide/why.md

-Despite having [a whole book](https://doc.rust-lang.org/nomicon/) to document "the Dark Arts of Unsafe Rust", unsafe Rust is still tricky to use correctly, even among reasoned Rust developers.
+Despite having [a whole book](https://doc.rust-lang.org/nomicon/) to document "the Dark Arts of Unsafe Rust", unsafe Rust is still tricky to use correctly, even among seasoned Rust developers.